chiedu-ds/Intro/README.md

 The aim is to apply data science techniques to data in order to gain insight from it; in this case, I attempted to infer a person's income from a number of features.

-NOTE: To view the html file, download it and open with a browser of your choice.
+NOTE: To view the html file (if the notebook doesn't load), download it and open with a browser of your choice.